arcturo/library/coffeescript/chapters/07_the_bad_parts.md

     {}                  Object     object
     new Object()        Object     object

 As you can see, depending on if you define a string with quotes or with the `String` class affects the result of `typeof`.
 Logically `typeof` should return `"string"` for both checks, but for the latter it returns `"object"`.
-Unfortunately the inconstancies only get worse from there.
+Unfortunately the inconsistencies only get worse from there.

 So what can we use for type checking in JavaScript?
 Well, luckily `Object.prototype.toString()` comes to the rescue here.
 If we invoke that function in the context of a particular object, it'll return the correct type.
 All we need to do is massage the string it returns, so we end up with the sort of string `typeof` should be returning.
 Here's an example implementation ported from jQuery's `$.type`: